Newton's laws of motion: Third law

+In other words, if one body exerts a force on a second body, the second body is also exerting a force on the first body, of equal magnitude in the opposite direction.
 Overly brief paraphrases of the third law, like "action equals reaction" might have caused confusion among generations of students: the "action" and "reaction" apply to different bodies.
 For example, consider a book at rest on a table.
 The Earth's gravity pulls down upon the book.
 The "reaction" to that "action" is not the support force from the table holding up the book, but the gravitational pull of the book acting on the Earth.